numpy/numpy/doc/source/reference/arrays.scalars.rst

    pointer for the platform.
 All the number types can be obtained using bit-width names as well.

-.. [#] However, array scalars are immutable, so that none of the array
+.. [#] However, array scalars are immutable, so none of the array
        scalar attributes are settable.

 .. _arrays.scalars.character-codes: